av-crypto-security/cloud-infrastructure/k8s/k8s-operations/autoscaling/README.md

 ## Result

-- Application scales horizontally
+- Application scales horizontally via HPA
-- Infrastructure scales automatically
+- Infrastructure may scale automatically if Cluster Autoscaler is enabled
 - No manual intervention required